ashbb/first_step_on_ruby_metaprogramming/md/seeingMetaclassesClearly.md

  => 68069450
 </code></pre>

 But I've already told you: classes store methods.
 They're different.
-Now I know you're probably a bit confused wondering, ÅgIf a class is an object, but objects are built on classes, isn't there a big confusing infinite cycle here that you're not explaining?Åh
+Now I know you're probably a bit confused wondering, "If a class is an object, but objects are built on classes, isn't there a big confusing infinite cycle here that you're not explaining?"

 No, there's not.
 I hate to break it to you, but a class isn't really an object.
 From Ruby's source code: